-How to Prepare a Child Custody Case in 6 Steps
+How to Prepare for a Custody Case in 6 Steps: Essential Guide

 Every child custody case will differ based on the evidence, but there’s one crucial factor every person entering a custody trial should consider: getting as prepared as possible.